-He has only served two terms and growing on issue of medical marijuana.
+He has only served a few terms and growing on issue of medical marijuana.
 His district shows high support for cannabis reform and Rep. Snyder responded by at least co-sponsoring the bill to create a medical marijuana program in Wisconsin in 2019-20.
 Durig the 2021-22 session he emerged as a potential leader, authoring AB 1067, the Republican bill to create a medial marijuana program.
 He testified in favor of his bill during the Senate hearing, but was unable to get leadership to advance his bill to the public hearing stage of a bills life cycle.

 Holds office State Assembly District 85

 - Born Boone, Iowa, October 10, 1956; married; 2 children; 3 grandchildren.